ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 When starting this project, the biggest challenge I faced was scraping twitter.
 Constructing and running the Twitter Scraper was the most time-consuming part of the project.

 -	I wanted to get data that covered a full economic cycle, so i set the date range from February 2007, a few months prior to the burst of the housing bubble in the US.
 -	Twitter API is limited to scraping 18,000 tweets per a 15-minute window.
-Because of this I set the maximum number of tweets that can be scraped per day to 1200 so that the scraper isn’t too time consuming (took roughly 3 days to finish).
+Because of this, I set the maximum number of tweets that can be scraped per day to 1200 so that the scraper isn’t too time consuming (took roughly 3 days to finish).
 -	I extracted the 'date’, ‘text', 'username', 'hashtags', 'favorites', 'retweets', 'mentions', 'replies' from each tweet scraped.